Spectroscopic observation of the crossover from a classical Duffing oscillator to a Kerr parametric oscillator: parametric oscillation in the single-photon Kerr regime

 \section{parametric oscillation in the single-photon Kerr regime}

-In this section we investigate the property of parametric oscillations in the single-photon Kerr regime at $f$ = 0.39, which is important for applications of JPO in quantum information processing such as quantum annealing~\cite{Goto2016_scirep}.
-First, the pump microwave at frequency 2$\omega$ is continuously applied to the pump port of the JPO, and the output power from the JPO at the half frequency $\omega$ is measured with a spectrum analyzer.
-In Fig.~\ref{fig5a}, the output power~$P_\mathrm{o}$ is plotted as a function of $\omega$ and the pump power~$P_{\rm m}$.
-High output power [$P_{\rm o}=-122$~dBm at maximum, corresponding to the mean photon number in the resonator of $P_{\rm o}/(\hbar\omega_{\rm r}\kappa_{\rm e})=20$] is observed in the ``V''-shaped region.
-The minimum pump power threshold is naively expected to at the zero detuning, while in the experiment it is about $-100$~MHz detuned.
-This is qualitatively attributed to the nonlinear dependence of $\omega_{\rm r}$ on $f$~\cite{Wustmann2013, Krantz2013}, although the quantitative understanding including the overall V-shape dependence is left as a future task.
+In this section we investigate the property of parametric oscillations in the single-photon Kerr regime at $f$ = 0.40, which is important for applications of JPO in quantum information processing such as quantum annealing~\cite{Goto2016_scirep}.
+In order to fix the pump frequency and amplitude for the time-domain measurements, we first measured the dependence of the parametric oscillation on the frequency $\omega_\mathrm{m}$ and pump power $P_\mathrm{m}$ by using a continuous pump microwave and a spectrum analyzer.
+We observed the highest output power of the parametric oscillation, $P_{\rm o}=-122$~dBm, which corresponds to the mean photon number in the resonator of $n_{\rm o} = P_{\rm o}/(\hbar \omega_{\rm r}\kappa_{\rm e})=20$ at $\omega_{\rm m}/2\pi = 19.797$~GHz and $P_{\rm m}=-75$~dBm.
+The half of the pump frequency is negatively detuned from $\omega_{\rm r}/2\pi$ by $\sim120$~MHz possibly due to pump-induced shift of resonance frequency.
+Further investigation is required to clarify the cause of the large detuning quantitatively.

-In order to confirm that the observed output power originates from the parametric oscillations, we performed the time-domain measurement using a pulsed pump.
-At the pump power of $-75$~dBm and detuning of $-120$~MHz (red cross in Fig.~\ref{fig5a}), a pulsed pump tone is applied, and the output signal is recorded in the heterodyne measurement with the pulse sequence shown in Fig.~\ref{fig5}(a) without a locking signal.
+By fixing the amplitude and the frequency of the pump in this way, we performed the time-domain measurement using a pulsed pump.
+A pulsed pump tone is applied, and the output signal is recorded in the heterodyne measurement with the pulse sequence shown in Fig.~\ref{fig5}(a) without a locking signal.
 Figure~\ref{fig5}(b) shows the histogram of the output signal plotted in the in-phase and quadrature (IQ) plane.
-We observe two equally distributed peaks with an equal amplitude and different phases shifted by $\pi$, which is the indication of parametric oscillations~\cite{Wilson2010}.
+We observe two equally distributed peaks with an equal amplitude and different phases shifted by $\pi$, which is the indication of parametric oscillations~\cite{Wilson2010, Krantz2013, Wustmann2013}.